idn-au/idnau.org/content/6.resources/map.md

 ---

 # IDN Map Search
-You can search on the map by drawing a polygon by selecting the <span class="text-xl">&#11040;</span> tool on the map, which will search items that are within it.
-You can also filter by dataset.
+Click "Go" to search within the current view.
+(Note there may be slow loading times)

-:MapSearchTemp
+[//]: # (You can search on the map by drawing a polygon by selecting the <span class="text-xl">&#11040;</span> tool on the map, which will search items that are within it.
+You can also filter by dataset.)